How to help urban schoolteachers communicate with the parents of their hyper diverse pupils?

 Ambassadors

-Background story.
+Background story

 A school is a complex ecosystem.
-There’s a wealth of people with different skills at functions in the school, and the school itself is at the center of a network of many different organizations
+There’s a wealth of people with different skills at functions in the school, and the school itself is at the centre of a network of many different organizations

-During the month I spent a lot of time with kids to create videos about the school.
+During the month, I spent a lot of time with kids to create videos about the school.
 They made a scenario, filmed and interviewed people in the school, and they edited the videos.
 The group learned a lot, and were very proud to be able to present the videos to the rest of the school.

 These tests lead us to further try storytelling by pupils as a means to reach their parents.